MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 In this exercise, you will learn about the steps that Alex and Reed take to set up Wide World Imports company profile, organizational data, and reference data.
 You can explore this functionality in deeper detail on Microsoft Docs.
 To do this visit **Set up a company profile** at +++https://docs.microsoft.com/en-us/industry/sustainability/setup-company-profile+++.

-1. Navigate to +++https://make.powerapps.com++ and log into your Microsoft 365 tenant.
+1.Open a new browser window and navigate to +++https://make.powerapps.com+++ and log into your Microsoft 365 tenant.

 1. If needed, change the environment to **MC4S** on the top bar.